Welcome to the

 interface.
 Finally, section four introduces some advanced user interface

-The dataset used in this tutorial was taken from the U.S. Department of the Interior's National Atlas of the United States.
-You can visit their web site at http://www.nationalatlas.gov.
+The dataset used in this tutorial was taken from the U.S. Department of the Interior's National Atlas of the United States (which is no longer available, but was hosted by data.gov).
 The dataset was clipped to the upper great lakes region (Minnesota, Michigan, and Wisconsin) to reduce storage size.
 Additional raster images were added courtesy of the TerraSIP project at the University of Minnesota.
 When using this tutorial, you are encouraged to use your own dataset.

 Like MapServer itself, this tutorial is open and customizable to anyone.